contao/docs/docs/manual/guides/local/devilbox.en.md

 **Do not delete entries in the .env file!** For example, by default, the entry `HTTPD_SERVER=nginx-stable` is set and `# HTTPD_SERVER=apache-2.4` is disabled (see **` # `** at the beginning of the line).
 To change such entries you only have to enable or disable them by adding or removing the comment symbol.
 Make sure to enable `HTTPD_SERVER=apache-2.4`.
-As a web server nginx could be used.
-For Contao, however, further configurations of the web server are necessary then.
+As a web server nginx could also be used.
+For Contao, however, further configuration of the web server will then be necessary.
 {{% /notice %}}